MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 description: Learn how to get the best outcomes when writing creating dataflows that write their output to Dataverse
 author: bensack

-ms.reviewer: kvivek
+ms.reviewer: dougklo

 ms.topic: conceptual
-ms.date: 12/3/2020
+ms.date: 7/6/2022
 ms.author: bensack
 ---

 # Field mapping considerations for standard dataflows

-When loading data into Dataverse tables, you will need to map the source query's columns in the dataflow's editing experience to the destination Dataverse table columns.
-Beyond maping of data, there are other considerations and best practices to take into account.
-In this article we cover the different dataflow settings that control the behavior of dataflow refresh and as a result, the data in the destination table.
+When loading data into Dataverse tables, you'll need to map the source query's columns in the dataflow's editing experience to the destination Dataverse table columns.
+Beyond mapping of data, there are other considerations and best practices to take into account.
+In this article, we cover the different dataflow settings that control the behavior of dataflow refresh and as a result, the data in the destination table.

-## Controling whether dataflows create or upsert records each refresh
+## Controlling whether dataflows create or upsert records each refresh

-Each time you refresh a dataflow, it will fetch records from the source, and load them into dataverse.
-If you run the dataflow more than once, depending on how you configure the dataflow, you may:
+Each time you refresh a dataflow, it will fetch records from the source and load them into Dataverse.
+If you run the dataflow more than once&mdash;depending on how you configure the dataflow&mdash;you can:

-1. Create new records each dataflow refresh, even if such records already exist in the destination table.
+* Create new records each dataflow refresh, even if such records already exist in the destination table.
-2. Create new records, if they dont already exist in the table, or Update existing records if they already exist in the table.
-This behavior is called upsert.
+* Create new records if they don't already exist in the table, or update existing records if they already exist in the table.
+This behavior is called _upsert_.

-Using a key column will indicate to the Dataflow to upsert records into the detsination table while not selecting a key will always create new records in the destination table.
+Using a key column will indicate to the dataflow to upsert records into the destination table, while not selecting a key will always create new records in the destination table.

 A key column is a column that's unique and deterministic of a data row in the table.
 For example, in an Orders table, if the Order ID is a key column, you shouldn't have two rows with the same Order ID.
-Also, one Order ID, let's say an order with the ID 345, should only represent one row in the table.
+Also, one Order ID&mdash;let's say an order with the ID 345&mdash;should only represent one row in the table.
 To choose the key column for the table in Dataverse from the dataflow, you need to set the key field in the Map Tables experience.

-### Choosing a Primary Name and Key Field when creating a new table
+### Choosing a primary name and key field when creating a new table

 The following image shows how you can choose the key column to be populated from the source when you create a new table in the dataflow.